Cold Messaging On Social Media | Things You Need To Know

 First things first, YES cold messaging on social media is effective – when, and I stress when, it’s done properly.
-It is possible you’re familiar with, or in the event you are guilty of messages that start with ones like this.
+Too often, we see network marketers (new and seasoned) sending cold messages that are in fact hurting their business versus strengthening it.

 - When it comes to making money, are you married to your job or do you keep your options open?